The Hidden Economy of Being a Good Neighbor

 The same dynamic shows up in shared tools.
 Borrowing a neighbor’s saw to clean up storm debris might save a rental fee and a trip to the hardware store.
 Instead of spending $40 and an hour of time, you spend $20 on a thoughtful thank-you.
 That’s a net gain in both money and convenience—multiplied across a neighborhood, these small efficiencies add up quickly.

 Then there are the moments that prevent costly problems altogether.
 A quick text about a car light left on overnight could save someone from a dead battery and a $100+ service call.
 Noticing an open garage late at night might prevent theft of expensive equipment.
-Catching a missed street sweeping day could save a ticket—or even a tow.
-These aren’t just nice gestures; they’re interventions that reduce real financial risk.

 Some of the most valuable exchanges are about trust and responsiveness.
 Imagine being an hour into a road trip and realizing you left your garage door open.
 The ability to call a trusted neighbor to close it for you is hard to price—but its value is immediate and significant.
-Sort of reminds me of the time I left for vacation and left a sprinkler on it my backyard.
-I cannot imagine the water bill if it had run 24 hours a day for 10 days!

 The same goes for asking someone to grab a package off your porch while you’re away, potentially preventing theft and the hassle of replacements.

-There are also examples of neighbors improving outcomes for entire groups.
 On some blocks, able-bodied residents shovel sidewalks for everyone, including elderly neighbors.
-While this service might cost $10 per property in a formal arrangement, it often happens freely—and more reliably—through community initiative.
+While this service might cost $20 -$50 per property in a formal arrangement, it often happens freely and more reliably through community initiative.
+Karen Scranton of Springfield just wrote me today about her neighbor who clears the driveway of four neighbors every time there is a snow.

 Similarly, neighbors who redirect misdelivered packages help avoid unnecessary replacement costs for companies and frustration for recipients.

 Transportation is another area where informal cooperation shines.
 Rides to and from the airport, casually exchanged between neighbors, can save $40 or more per trip.
-Over time, that’s hundreds of dollars kept within the community instead of spent externally.
+Over time, that’s hundreds of dollars kept in the community instead of spent externally.

-And then there’s the often overlooked social economy.
+And then there’s the overlooked social economy.
 Neighborhood gatherings like potlucks, gift exchanges, or casual front-yard happy hours provide entertainment at a fraction of the cost of going out.
 A weekly gathering where ten people each save $10 instead of going to a bar can generate thousands of dollars in collective annual savings.
 At the same time, these events strengthen the very relationships that make all the other exchanges possible.

 What ties all of these examples together is a simple idea: neighboring creates value